 Kilkenny Design Workshops(tour), Kilkenny, Ireland (see book "Kilkenny Design – Twenty One Years of Design in Ireland," published by Lund Humphreys, London, 1985, for information about the Kilkenny Design Workshops)

-Involved in design education with emphasis on creativity, professional development, and business, as well as theoretical and practical influences on design process, Patrick also taught numerous and varied courses – including “Design Process: Creativity” which he was instrumental in proposing, developing and teaching for the first time, part-time, often evenings, at the University of Minnesota (16 years, in particular during the transition from traditional “pre-computer, pre-digital” approaches to computer and digital methods—for example, as part of his classes, he was the first to incorporate field trips to the Apple™ computer regional offices [to use the then-new Mac 512 and MacPlus™ Macintosh computers] and to COMCEPT Computer Graphics [see Redmond, Patrick.
+Involved in design education with emphasis on creativity, professional development, and business, as well as theoretical and practical influences on design process, Patrick also taught numerous and varied courses (see "Teaching" for details) – including “Design Process: Creativity” which he was instrumental in proposing, developing and teaching for the first time – part-time, often evenings, at the University of Minnesota, Twin Cities (16 years), in particular during the transition from traditional “pre-computer, pre-digital” approaches to computer and digital methods—for example, as part of his classes, he was the first to incorporate field trips to the Apple™ computer regional offices [to use the then-new Mac 512 and MacPlus™ Macintosh computers] and to COMCEPT Computer Graphics [see Redmond, Patrick.
 "Comcept," Graphic Design: USA, New York, Vol. 19, No. 6, June 1984, p.
-4], and later was one of the first to integrate the use of the internet and online course material in his courses; the College of Visual Arts, where he taught Graphic Design and Ideation and where he was the first to include computer graphics in the courses, MCAD; and Augsburg Weekend College.
-He was the first person, as creative art director in the Art & Design Group, Norwest Corporate Graphics, Norwest Corporation – later known as Wells Fargo – to include use of a Macintosh computer before they were generally accepted.
+4], and later was one of the first there to integrate the use of the internet and online course material in his courses; the College of Visual Arts, where he taught Graphic Design and Ideation and where he was the first to include computer graphics in the courses he taught at CVA; MCAD; Augsburg Weekend College; and "Wisconsin's Polytechnic University" University of Wisconsin–Stout.
+He was the first person, as creative art director in the Art & Design Group, Norwest Corporate Graphics, Norwest Corporation – later known as Wells Fargo – to include use of a Macintosh computer before they were generally accepted at the corporation's Art and Design Group.

 He has been a visiting designer/artist, guest speaker, presenter, or panelist at various schools, colleges and universities including: